Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Transmission scenario

 Recall that it is very important to average $\rho$ from time-dependent simulations over noise realisations.
-The shot-to-shot fluctuations in the strongly-localised regime are very high -- 20 realisations are normally used for evolution in $V$ while 10 seem sufficient for evolution in $W_E$ (see later).
-In order to measure the flow rate into the channel, we use 10 realisations for both $V$ and $W_E$.

-To implement the above ideas in practice, we need the energy distribution of our initial condition (\ref{1DG}).
-The momentum-space wavefunction (up to normalisation) reads
+The shot-to-shot fluctuations in the strongly-localised regime are very high, so that we use 20 realisations to get accurate results.
+Typically, the standard deviation of the flow rate measurements is very much of the same order of magnitude as the mean.
+Note that high fluctuations in the transmission from a strongly-localised system have been independently found by other researchers \cite{Chabanov, Hu, Kaiser, DelandeLectures} and even put forward as a ``smoking-gun'' of Anderson localisation.